msssm/project_template/README.md

 # MATLAB HS12 – Research Plan

-> * Group Name: Social State Physicists, Natural Scientologists, The Prophets, The Preachers ...???
+> * Group Name: Social State Physicists
 > * Group participants names: Fabian Russmann, Stefan Rustler
 > * Project Title: Dynamics of Religious Views in Networks - Does Religious Freedom Really Exist?

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

 We want to study the mechanisms of opinion formation in a network of people.
 In addition, we also allow the network itself to be adaptable to the opinions existing on it, making two interdependent forces of network evolution and opinion formation measurable.